Trees of metric compacta and trees of manifolds

 {\bf 3.D.1 Proposition.} {\it Let $M$ be a closed connected topological manifold (either oriented or non-orientable).
 Then the tree of manifolds $M$, i.e. the Jakobsche space ${\cal X}(M)$ (as defined in Section 1.E), is homogeneous.}

 This result has been proved before in [J2] (for oriented $M$) and in [St] (for non-orientable $M$ which are PL).
 The proof we present here uses the technique of subdivisions and consolidations of tree systems.

-In the proof of this result in [J2], Jakobsche uses his approach to trees of manifolds in terms of limits of inverse sequences (as we have explained in Example 2.C.7).
-He describes some modifications of the involved inverse sequences which are very similar to the modifications of tree systems that we use below.
-However, in his paper he never proves independence of the inverse limits on the modifications performed.
-Our results from Part 3 of this paper (notably, Theorem 3.A.1 and Proposition 3.C.8) fill this gap, and allow to present a rigorous proof of Proposition 3.D.1

-The argument presented below, and the technique used in it, has a potential for extensions.
+It is inspired by the corresponding proof in Sections 7 and 8 of [J2].
+Our argument, and the technique used in it, has a potential for extensions.
 It can be applied to various other classes of tree systems (e.g. to tree systems of polyhedra mentioned in the introduction), to study orbits of the group of homeomorphisms of the corresponding limit space.
-One easy instance of such extension is presented below, as Proposition 3.D.7.1.
+One easy instance of such extension is presented below, as Propositions 3.D.6.1 and 3.D.6.2.

 We start with few technical preparatory results.

 {\bf 3.D.2 Lemma.} {\it Let $M$ be a closed connected topological manifold, oriented or non-orientable, and let $\cal M$ be the dense tree system of manifolds $M$, with the underlying tree $T$.
 Then the points of the limit ${\cal X}(M)=\lim{\cal M}$ corresponding to the set $E_T$ of the ends of $T$ are all in the same orbit of the group of homeomorphisms of ${\cal X}(M)$.}